marcospb19/marcospb19/README.md

 <!-- Welcome -->
 <h2 align="center"><img align="center" src="https://i.imgur.com/i4aFkdF.png" height="54px" />  Welcome!</h2>

-Hi, my name is João Marcos (he/him), I'm 19 and from Brazil.
+Hi, my name is João Marcos (he/him), I'm 19 and I'm from Brazil.

 I'm an IT undergraduate and I plan on getting a major college degree by 2025 in Computer Science.